Five Questions for Every Candidate

-New York City’s business community is the engine that drives our prosperity, but that engine requires maintenance.
+New York City’s business community is the engine that drives prosperity across the state, but that engine requires maintenance.
 We must advocate for better tax policy and a regulatory environment that helps our economy, rather than hurt it.
-Businesses are fleeing the City for areas that don’t overburden them with taxes and needless regulation.
-Higher tax rates do no good if fewer businesses are paying them.
 Tax revenues have already declined by startling levels, leaving city coffers precariously low and nearly unable to fulfill their many promises to residents.
 As we prepare for a post-COVID world, we must keep in mind that our city will feel the toll of the pandemic for years to come.
 The stakes are high, and our next generation of leaders must do better.

 - The pandemic has brought over $5.9B in unexpected costs to NYC as unemployment skyrocketed to 20% in 2020 and remains at over 12%.

 - In 2020, the city saw a $1.5B revenue decline, driven largely by a $2.5B in property tax revenue